Ravi Karunanayake: Minister of Power, Energy and Business Development

 Following the 2018 Sri Lankan constitutional crisis, Karunanayake was appointed as Minister of Power, Energy and Business Development in December 2018.
 In March 2019, the country faced a major electric power crises with the Ceylon Electricity Board imposing power cuts.
 He resigned following the election of President Gotabaya Rajapaksa in November 2019.

 2020 defeat

 He contested the 2020 Sri Lankan parliamentary election from the United National Party from Colombo, but failed to secure a seat in parliament following the break away of the Samagi Jana Balawegaya and the landslide victory of the Sri Lanka Podujana Peramuna.

+Policy commentary and advocacy

+In July 2025, Ravi Karunanayake publicly expressed concern over recent shifts in Sri Lanka’s Renewable energy policy.
+He criticized the government's decision to reduce feed-in tariffs for solar and wind energy producers and to withdraw tax concessions for the importation of batteries used in energy storage.
+Karunanayake warned that these policy reversals would undermine the country's progress in the renewable energy sector and discourage both local and foreign investment.

+He argued that such abrupt changes negatively impact the confidence of independent power producers and financial institutions, many of whom have invested in clean energy infrastructure based on previously guaranteed tariffs and incentives.
+According to Karunanayake, the removal of fiscal incentives for battery imports would further reduce the viability of grid-scale storage solutions, which are critical for managing intermittency in solar and wind power generation.

+He emphasized that without consistent and transparent policy frameworks, Sri Lanka risked falling short of its national target to generate 70 percent of electricity from renewable sources by 2030.
+Karunanayake called on the government to reintroduce investor-friendly tariffs, reestablish concessions on storage infrastructure, and implement long-term energy pricing mechanisms to restore stability and ensure energy security.

 Family

 Karunanayake is married to Mela and has three daughters Onella, Shenella and Minella.